electricimp/imp-central-impt/DevelopmentGuide.md

 The log stream may be closed by the impCentral API: for example, when a new log stream is requested by the same account and that exceeds the per-account limit of opened streams.

 If the log stream is stopped by an error (eg. due to a disconnection), *impt* tries to automatically reconnect and re-establish the stream.
-Even if the stream is restored, some log entries may have been be lost and will not be displayed.
+Even if the stream is restored, some log entries may have been lost and will not be displayed.

-##### Example: Start logging A Device From The Project’s Device Group #####
+#### Example: Start logging A Device From The Project’s Device Group ####

 ```bash
 > impt log stream